-This one-off investment to support the customs intermediaries sector and help them expand their capacity as we prepare to leave the EU on 29 March 2019.
+This one-off investment to support the customs intermediaries sector and help them expand their capacity as we prepare to leave the EU.

 This investment will be beneficial under most future customs models and will help improve the quality of training available, increase capacity and encourage investment in automation in the sector.
 If a deal is reached, funding which has already been committed will not need to be paid back and we will continue to invest the £8 million as planned to build customs capacity in the UK

 I’m not a customs broker, but my business exports to the EU.
 Can I apply for a grant?